-----

-QUESTION: Could ICANN simply ignore a decision of the sole member community mechanism?
+52. QUESTION: Could ICANN simply ignore a decision of the sole member community mechanism?
 How would the sole member get them to comply?
 Is the only option to remove the Board?
 Do you have resources and funds for it to be robust enough?

-ANSWER: The ultimate enforceability advice is for a Court to require a decision to be complied with.
-No one is contemplating that being a potential scenario but powers are enforceable, if needed.
-Going to Court would not be the preferred option.
+ANSWER: If ICANN ignored an action taken by the CMSM as the sole member, the CMSM could go through an IRP process to enforce the Articles/Bylaws and could ultimately bring suit in court.
+No one is contemplating a lawsuit as a likely scenario, but the CMSM’s powers would be enforceable in court, if absolutely needed.
+Going to court would not be the preferred option.
 With respect to funds, the community could oversee that adequate resources are allocated to that area in the budget proposal.
-If the Board does not agree to that, budget related community power would be invoked.
+If the Board does not agree to that, budget-related community power would be invoked.

----

-QUESTION: What is the status of the interim bylaw provision re Work Stream 2?
+53. QUESTION: What is the status of the interim bylaw provision re Work Stream 2?

 ANSWER: Refer to page 121.
-The report includes a recommendation to adopt a transitional provision in Bylaws that would commit ICANN to implement CCWG recommendations and task the group with creating further enhancements.
+The Proposal includes a recommendation to adopt a transitional provision in the Bylaws that would require ICANN to implement CCWG recommendations and task the group with creating further enhancements.

----

-QUESTION: Please clarify how/where the Human Rights issue will be addressed.
+54. QUESTION: Please clarify how/where the Human Rights issue will be addressed.

-ANSWER: The CCWG received signs from community that human rights topic should be prioritized.
-A subteam was recently set up to work on language intended for Bylaws that would enshrine the concept of human rights.
-Rationale will also be provided.
-The Human Rights work should be ready for inclusion in final recommendations that will go to SO/ACs.
-In-depth analysis of human rights will be conducted as part of WS2.
+ANSWER: The CCWG received signs from the community that the human rights topic should be prioritized.
+A subteam was recently set up to work on language intended for the Bylaws that would enshrine the concept of human rights.
+A rationale will also be provided.
+The human rights work should be ready for inclusion in the final recommendations that will go to SO/ACs.
+An in-depth analysis of human rights will be conducted as part of Work Stream 2.

----

-QUESTION: Could you speak to what happens with respect to implementation and WS2?
+55. QUESTION: Could you speak to what happens with respect to implementation and Work Stream 2?

-ANSWER: Approval of the WS1 final report is expected to take place in Dublin.
-We anticipate WS1 implementation will be launched after ICANN54.
+ANSWER: Approval of the Work Stream 1 final report is expected to take place in Dublin.
+We anticipate Work Stream 1 implementation will be launched after ICANN 54.
 We are currently kicking off first steps of Bylaws drafting.
-WS2 development will include two 40-day public comment periods as well as two ICANN meetings so that discussion with community can be factored into WS2 recommendations.
-It is envisioned that WS2 implementation will follow.
+Work Stream 2 development will include two 40-day public comment periods as well as two ICANN meetings so that discussion with community can be factored into Work Stream 2 recommendations.
+It is envisioned that Work Stream 2 implementation will follow.

-QUESTION: what is the scope of the second bullet of elements considered for ws2 (Further assessing enhancements to government participation in ICANN)?
+56. QUESTION: What is the scope of the second bullet of elements considered for Work Stream 2 (further assessing enhancements to government participation in ICANN)?

 ANSWER: This item was added as a placeholder should governments need more time to determine and refine how they would participate in the model, possibly moving this decision to Work Stream 2.
 We will consider whether this item is needed once we have received further feedback.